-It offers a huge diversity of natural wonders, and more historical sites than virtually anywhere else in the world.
-Combine that with the friendly locals and their rich family values and the end result is that Mexico one of the most fascinating and colourful countries of all to visit.
+It offers a huge diversity of natural wonders and more historical sites than virtually anywhere else in the world.
+Combine that with the friendly locals and their rich family values and the end result is that Mexico is one of the most fascinating and colourful countries of all to visit.

 That said, there are many differences between living in Mexico and many of the wealthier countries around the world that potential expats and travellers alike should be aware of.
 Far from being of concern, one might reasonably argue that it is these differences that can make Mexico so intriguing and appealing to visitors from around the world.

 While it’s tempting to just label Mexico as simply “hot and sunny” this would be doing a disservice to the diversity seen in Mexico’s geography.
 Mexico is a huge country and stretches from hot barren desert in the northernmost areas down to moist jungle in the south where it connects the USA to Central America.

 It’s true that generally speaking Mexico’s climate is warm – especially so in the Northern provinces – though the range of altitudes means that some areas are far moister and cooler than others.
 In these more mountainous areas temperature can also vary considerably throughout the year.

 Therefore irrespective of your personal tastes there is almost certain to be an area of Mexico that suits you well.
 The trick is to do your research in advance to ensure you visit the areas where the weather best matches your requirements.

 Note that due to its proximity to the equator, Mexico tends not to experience “summer” and “winter” seasons; instead it benefits from a rotating system of dry and wet seasons.
 Therefore tourists should concern themselves with avoiding hurricane season (June – November) wherever possible.
 In addition, the dry season tends to be most conducive to sightseeing and is also generally the best time of year for wildlife as they are forced to visit the limited remaining drinking areas.